nildontsleep/deezer-rpc/README.md

-Here’s the updated README for version 2 of your **Deezer RPC**:

----

 # 🎧 Deezer RPC | v2

 **Deezer RPC** is a lightweight Python application that updates your Discord Rich Presence with the song you're currently playing on **Deezer**.
 It works by detecting the active **Deezer window** and syncing the track title in real-time, enhancing your Discord status with detailed song info.